 Sleep Science (memory foam)

-Wherever you choose to shop, make sure you go with a list of the things you’re looking for in a mattress and a willingness to carefully examine labels.
+Wherever you choose to shop, in a store or online, make sure you go with a list of the things you’re looking for in a mattress and a willingness to carefully examine labels.
 Keep an eye out for details such as the numbers of coil, type of material, and other details about the product you're looking to buy.
 Above all, don't be afraid to ask questions.
 If the person you're dealing with doesn't know their products or care to engage in the conversation, you may want to think twice before paying your money.Continue to 7 of 7 below.

 07 of 07